 - With body-gripping traps EXCEPT by permit to abate an animal problem under WAC 232-12-142.
-This includes, but not limited to, padded foothold traps, unpadded foot-hold traps, all snares, and conibear type traps. - Unless traps are checked and animals removed within 72 hours (non-body gripping kill traps). - Unless animals captured in restraining traps (any nonkilling set) are removed within 24 hours of capture. - With a neck or body snare attached to a spring pole or any spring pole type of device. - Using game birds, game fish, or game animals for bait, except nonedible parts of game birds, game fish, or game animals may be used as bait. - Within thirty feet of any exposed meat bait or nonedible game parts which are visible to flying raptors.
+This includes, but not limited to, padded foothold traps, unpadded foot-hold traps, all snares, and conibear type traps.
+(Common rat and mouse traps are not considered body-gripping traps.) - Unless traps are checked and animals removed within 72 hours (kill traps). - Unless animals captured in restraining traps (any nonkilling set) are removed within 24 hours of capture. - Using game birds, game fish, or game animals for bait, except nonedible parts of game birds, game fish, or game animals may be used as bait.
+(The meat of furbearers is not considered edible.) - Within thirty feet of any exposed meat bait or nonedible game parts which are visible to flying raptors.

-IDENTIFICATION OF TRAPS AND DISCLOSURE OF

-IDENTITIES.-Trappers shall attach to the chain of their traps or devices a legible metal tag with either the WDFW identification number of the trapper or the name and address of the trapper in English letters not less than one-eighth inch in height.
+IDENTIFICATION OF TRAPS AND DISCLOSURE OF IDENTITIES.-Trappers shall attach to the chain of their traps or devices a legible metal tag with either their WDFW identification number (trapper ID or Wild ID) or the name and address of the trapper in English letters not less than one-eighth inch in height.
 When a property owner, lessee, or tenant presents a trapper identification number to the WDFW and requests the identification of the trapper, the WDFW shall provide the requestor with the name and address of the trapper.
 After disclosing the trappers name, WDFW will also release the requesting individual's name and address to the trapper.
 It is unlawful to take a wild animal from another person's trap without permission, or to spring, pull up, damage, possess or destroy the trap; however, it is not unlawful for a person to remove a trap placed on property owned, leased, or rented by the person.